ROCm/rocprofiler-systems/docs/install/install.rst

 RHEL (Red Hat Enterprise Linux) and related distributions of Linux automatically enable a security feature named SELinux (Security-Enhanced Linux) that prevents ROCm Systems Profiler from running.
-This issue applies to any Linux distribution with SELinux installed, including RHEL, CentOS, Fedora, and Rocky Linux.
+This issue applies to any Linux distribution with SELinux installed, including RHEL and Rocky Linux.
 The problem can happen with any GPU, or even without a GPU.

 The problem occurs after you instrument a program and try to run ``rocprof-sys-run`` with the instrumented program.